 Loughran, Helen June Knox (1913-2011) Papers, 1948-2011, (K1256)

 Personal papers of former Kansas Citian, Librarian and Clerk of the United States Supreme Court.
 Includes correspondence, records of a trip to Europe, genealogical information and photographs of family.
 Also photographs of Supreme Court Justices, friends and co-workers at the Court

 Louisiana Territory, District of St. Charles.
 Grand Jury Papers, 1811, (C1750)

 True presentments of the grand jurors, November term, 1811, Court of Quarter Sessions, District of St. Charles, Territory of Louisiana.
 Resolutions concern giving the people of the district a voice in the making of laws and protection from Indians on the frontier.

-Correspondence, pamphlets, speeches, and newsclippings related to Lozier's legal, agricultural, and political careers.
-Research notes for and copies of Lozier's two historical novels (check contract if publication request occurs).
-Campaign papers of Lue C. Lozier.
+The papers contain correspondence, pamphlets, speeches, and news clippings related to Lozier's legal, agricultural, and political careers.
+Also included are research notes for and copies of Lozier's two historical novels and campaign papers of Lue C. Lozier.

 Mag, Arthur (1896-1981) Papers, 1921-1981, (K0092)

 Personal and civic papers of a prominent attorney and civic leader in Kansas City